samsrsx/starter-academic/content/authors/admin/_index.md

   url: https://eas.gatech.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My primary research interests involve solid Earth processes. include geophysical inversion for subsurface imaging, the lithosphere-asthenosphere system,.
+# bio: My primary research interests involve solid Earth processes. include geophysical inversion for subsurface imaging, the lithosphere-asthenosphere system,.

 # Interests to show in About widget
 interests:
-- Geophysical Imaging
-- Subduction Zones
-- Plate Tectonics
+- Electromagnetic methods in geophysics
+- Subsurface imaging & geophysical inversion
+- Fluid-tectonic processes at plate tectonic boundaries
+- Oceanic lithosphere-asthenosphere system

 # Education to show in About widget
 education: